 Western science would probably suggest ‘peak’ or ‘interval’ training, where you exercise (eg run) flat-out for 30 seconds, then walk or jog for 90 seconds: then repeat 7 more times.
 This takes a while to achieve if you are unfit.
 Don’t push too fast!
 Work up to it gradually.
 But this does have the effect of placing a short-term heavy load on your circulation which, people find, rises to the challenge.

 However, that’s not the Chinese way.
 Even so, for many it works.
 But if you have doubts about your ability, do get professional advice first.

-If you don't eat the right food, and you do eat the wrong foods, you'll make your symptoms of Blood Stasis worse, or at least no better.
-Take advice or read up on
+If you don’t eat the right food, and you do eat the wrong foods, you’ll make your symptoms of Blood Stasis worse, or at least no better.
+Take advice or read up on good nutrition.

-The benefits of hands-on stroking, rubbing, kneading, rolling and percussing flesh have been realised for millennia.
 Moving the flesh moves the Blood and stimulates the Qi.

 Quite apart from that, massage makes you feel great!

 What about Reflexology? – I hear you ask.
 Reflexology is great, and stimulates your body in many ways, but I believe that all-over body massage is, for the purpose of reducing Blood Stasis, better.